Skip to main content

 Energy Efficiency

 Metal roofs reflect solar heat as opposed to absorbing it, resulting in a rather large reduction in cooling costs.
-Metal acts as an insulator, so while it reflects the sun keeping you cool in the summer, it will keep you warm in the winter, too.
+Metal acts as an insulator.
+It's one of the most energy-efficient roofing options available.
+So while it reflects the sun keeping you cool in the summer, it will keep you warm in the winter, too.
 By investing in a metal roof, you’d be surprised by how much you’ll save on your electric bill.

 Metal roofing offers a variety of color choices, finishes, and shapes.
 While we usually attribute asphalt shingles to having the most variety, in recent years, metal roofing has surpassed the All-American asphalt shingles in design elements.
 With over 100 different colors to choose from, metal roofing adds immense style and functionality to your home.